Updated: Sep 1, 2022

 To sign a document (for example, Power of Attorney) in front of the solicitor with the proper capacity (Director) with verification of identity; and

 Declare in front of the solicitor that you make a such decision with a clear mind

 Then, bundled the whole set under one notarial certificate as one set of document

 And that's why when you approach a Notary Public, the overall charges are usually higher than that of Certified True Copy, where Certified True Copy only means the certifier has sighted the original document, and sign on the copy of the original as a Certified True Copy.

-However, for notarization service in Hong Kong, it does not include the service on giving legal advice automatically when the solicitor acting in his official capacity, you may need to explicitly request for the legal advice with an extra cost.
+However, for the notarization service in Hong Kong, it does not include the service of giving legal advice automatically when the solicitor acts in his official capacity, you may need to explicitly request for the legal advice at an extra cost.